Thug-Lyfe/Commerce_Cloud_certification/README.md

   - Administration > Operations > Custom Log Settings
   - https://somestore/on/demandware.servlet/webdav/Sites/Impex/customLogs , this is where custom logs will be created.
 - Given business requirements, extend the storefront to expose a new attribute on an existing system object type.
+  - go to system object types, add a new attribute, add it to a group.
 - Given a business need to store custom data, determine if a custom object is needed and create and configure as required.
+  - if it cannot be added to a system object.
+  - create a custom object to store the data
 - Given a performance issue and data, use relevant tools to inspect code performance and determine and implement solutions (cache configuration, profilers, etc) to improve performance.
+  - Pipeline profiler
+  - code profiler
+  - identify bad coding practices (loop over all products if not needed etc.)
-- Given a specification and a sandbox instance, configure OCAPI permissions for Data and Shop APIs.
+- Given a specification and a sandbox instance, [configure OCAPI permissions](https://documentation.b2c.commercecloud.salesforce.com/DOC1/topic/com.demandware.dochelp/OCAPI/current/usage/OCAPISettings.html) for Data and Shop APIs.
+  - go to administration > site development > Open Commerce API Settings
 - Given a service configuration, recognize how they are applicable to the development process.
+  - wat??
+  - go to services, check the if the settings are correct.

 ### Application Development: 53%